This is a complete list of the

 special features:

-(author, publisher of numerous books on Holmes and Rathbone) on the
+numerous books on Holmes and Rathbone) on the following films:

-(Acclaimed author and publisher of Scarlet Street Mystery Magazine,
+publisher of Scarlet Street Mystery Magazine) -- The Adventures

 - Photo Gallery/Original Movie Posters